Crash Recovery

 PASSED ✓

-Run 'clstr next' to advance to the next stage.The tests will:
+Run clstr next to advance to the next stage.The tests will:

-- Store data in your server
+- Store data in your server (through HTTP API calls)

-- Kill the server process (SIGKILL) without warning
+- Kill the server process (

-- Restart your server
+SIGKILL) without warning - Restart your server

 - Verify all data that was acknowledged before the crash is still present